maudes/cv/docs/index.md

-I am a product manager with over 5 years of experience in cross-functional team leadership and comprehensive software development throughout the product lifecycle.
-Proven track record in managing innovative projects, including the "Matter" connectivity standard initiative at WiZ (Signify), and optimizing global partnerships with leading smart home brands.
-Proficient in adapting agile methodology to enhance product development and operational efficiency across various sectors.
-A self-motivated, persistent team player.
+I’m a product manager with 5+ years of experience leading cross-functional teams and driving full-cycle software development.
+I’ve successfully delivered innovative initiatives—such as the “Matter” connectivity standard at WiZ (Signify)—and built strategic partnerships with top smart home brands to scale global impact.

-Thanks for visiting!
-If you have questions or would like to discuss an opportunity to work together, feel free to get in touch.
+Currently transitioning into backend engineering, I’m deepening my expertise in Python and the FHIR healthcare interoperability standard.
+My goal is to contribute to mission-driven teams in healthcare, IoT, or emerging tech—whether as a backend engineer or a technical product manager (TPM)—where I can blend technical depth with product vision to build resilient, user-centric systems.

+I thrive in agile environments, bring persistence and empathy to every collaboration, and love connecting the dots between user needs, system design, and long-term product strategy.

+**Actively seeking opportunities** to build scalable backend systems and collaborate on technically driven products that deliver meaningful impact.
+Let’s connect if you’re working on something exciting!

  - [Linkedin Profile](https://linkedin.com/in/meng-hsueh-shen)